-Press ₩ or ₩ to heat the driver or passenger seat.
+Press # or # to heat the driver or passenger seat.

-Press or to or the driver or passenger seat.
-A ventilate the driver or passenger seat.
+Press or , if equipped, to ventilate the driver or passenger seat.
 A ventilated seat has a fan that pulls or pushes air through the seat.
 The air is not cooled.

 When a heated seat is turned on, the symbol turns red.
 When a ventilated seat is turned on, the symbol turns blue.